GuidesRecipesAPI ReferenceChangelog

 • Businesses — NIT (tax identification number)

-• Account Type — Checking or Savings (PSE rail requires it)
+• Account Type — Checking or Savings (required by the PSE rail)

 Dominican Republic (DOP)